rafa-sr/refactoring-challenge/README.md

 brew services start redis
 ```

-To process the PaymentExportServices as job ( PaymentExportJob)
+To process the PaymentsExportServices as job ( PaymentsExportJob)

 first start the rails console